Hugh Hewitt: Early life and education

 Hewitt was born on February 22, 1956, in Warren, Ohio.
 He is the son of Marguerite (née Rohl) and William Robert Hewitt.
 He describes himself as "a descendant of both Ulster and the Republic through a green-orange marriage of immigrants from County Down and County Clare".

 Hewitt attended John F. Kennedy Catholic High School in Warren, Ohio.
 He then graduated cum laude from Harvard University with a B.A. in government in 1978.
+At Harvard, he was president of the Harvard Republican Club, and delivered the Harvard Oration at his Class Day ceremonies before commencement.
 After leaving Harvard, he worked for David Eisenhower and then as a ghostwriter for Richard Nixon in California and New York, working on Nixon’s books The Real War and Leaders.
 At Nixon's urging he attended the University of Michigan Law School, where he was inducted into the Order of the Coif.
 Hewitt received his J.D. degree in 1983, then moved to Washington, D.C., to clerk for Judges Roger Robb and George MacKinnon on the U.S. Court of Appeals for the District of Columbia Circuit in 1983–84.